History of Montreal Canadiens in Timeline

 In November 2022, the Canadiens introduced METAL!, an "unofficial official mascot", for the team's Reverse Retro series of games that season.

-In 2022, after a historically poor season, team owner Geoff Molson authorized a "rebuild" of the Montreal Canadiens' roster over an extended period, marking a first in the modern history of the franchise.
+In 2022, team owner Geoff Molson authorized a "rebuild" of the roster over an extended period.

-In 2022, the Boston Bruins broke the Montreal Canadiens' record for the most points (132) in an 80-game season, a record that was set in 1977.
+In the 2022-23 season, the Boston Bruins beat the Montreal Canadiens' record for the most points in an 80-game season, a record set in the 1976-77 season.

-In the 2022–23 season, a second iteration of the "Reverse Retro" uniform was released, featuring a light blue base with white/dark blue/white stripes.
+In the 2022–23 season, a second iteration of the Montreal Canadiens' "Reverse Retro" uniform was released, featuring a light blue base with white/dark blue/white stripes.

 2023: Fifth-Last Finish

-In 2023, the Montreal Canadiens finished fifth-last in the league.
+The Montreal Canadiens finished fifth-last in the 2022–23 season.

-2024: Pierre Houde awarded Foster Hewitt Memorial Award
+2024: Pierre Houde receives Foster Hewitt Memorial Award

 In 2024, Pierre Houde was awarded the Foster Hewitt Memorial Award from the Hockey Hall of Fame.